saifeldeen-bio/Prokaryome/README.md

 4. `Prokaryome.trim_adapter_file`: The adapter sequences to be removed from your reads.
 You can add custom sequences to remove.
 If you do not want to remove any adapters or sequences, provide a blank file.
 5. `Prokaryome.trim_head_crop`: Trims a specified number of bases from the start of each read, useful for removing overrepresented sequences at the beginning.
 6. `Prokaryome.trim_trailing_crop`: Trims a specified number of bases from the end of each read.
-7. `Prokaryome.genovi_status`: Determines whether each sequence is drawn as a unique circular representation (complete) or as a circle with bands for each sequence (draft).
-8. `Prokaryome.genovi_plot_title`: The title of the image (e.g., strain taxonomic identification).
-9. `Prokaryome.genovi_title_position`: The position of the title on the image: center, top, or bottom.
-10. `Prokaryome.genovi_color_scheme`: The color scheme of the genome.
-Options include: neutral, blue, purple, soil, grayscale, velvet, pastel, ocean, wood, beach, desert, ice, island, forest, toxic, fire, and spring.

 ## Input Directory Structure